 Many childless couples are not able to conceive due to issues in male fertility, and for a male, everything is usually related to the sperm.
 The overall quality of sperm should be good enough for natural pregnancy to occur provided the female does not have any reproductive issues.
 If a man has low count, the chances of pregnancy becomes low, if one has an abnormal morphology the sperm wouldn’t be able to fertilise the egg and if the count and morphology are normal, but the motility is low then the sperm wouldn’t be able to reach the egg in time and fertilise it thus inhibiting pregnancy.

-For pregnancy to occur everything should work in synchronization, right from a woman’s menstrual cycle to ovulation and hormonal balance, followed by timed intercourse and the sperm quality should be good so that it can increase the chances of pregnancy.
-After ovulation an egg stays in the fallopian tube for 12-24 hours waiting for the sperm to fertilise it.
-The sperms should be active enough to travel up the vagina, then go past the cervix, into the uterus and then swim to the fallopian tube to fertilise the egg before it disintegrates.
-It doesn’t matter how the couples are timing their intercourse, or what is a man’s sperm count, if the sperm are unable to travel towards the egg, pregnancy won’t be achieved.
+For low motility pregnancy success to occur, everything should work in synchronization, right from a woman’s menstrual cycle to ovulation and hormonal balance, followed by timed intercourse and the sperm quality should be good so that it can increase the chances of pregnancy.
+After ovulation, an egg stays in the fallopian tube for 12-24 hours waiting for the sperm to fertilise it.
+The sperm should be active enough to travel up the vagina, then go past the cervix, into the uterus and then swim to the fallopian tube to fertilise the egg before it disintegrates.
+It doesn’t matter how the couples are timing their intercourse, or what is a man’s sperm count; if the sperm is unable to travel towards the egg, pregnancy won’t be achieved.

-If a couple is facing an issue of low sperm motility while trying to conceive and have tried all the home remedies, taken vitamin supplements and even managed lifestyle changes without any luck, then the best course of action would be visiting an infertility specialist.
-During investigations if low motility is found due to some hormonal disorders, then treatment might be possible but if a genetic cause is responsible for low or no motility then assisted reproductive techniques (ART) might be recommended.
-The available options for ART are discussed below.
+If a couple is facing an issue of low semen motility while trying to conceive and has tried all the home remedies, taken vitamin supplements and even managed lifestyle changes without any luck, then the best course of action would be visiting an infertility specialist.
+During investigations, if low motility is found due to some hormonal disorders, then treatment might be possible but if a genetic cause is responsible for low or no motility then assisted reproductive techniques (ART) might be recommended.
+The available options for low sperm motility treatment are discussed below.